Terms and conditions

 6.3.
 Either Party may terminate this Agreement for cause if the other Party fails to remedy any material breach within 60 calendar days from the receipt by said Party of a written notice specifying the breach and requiring it to be remedied.
 For the purposes of this article, a breach shall be considered capable of being remedied insofar as the Party in breach can comply with the provisions in question in all respects other than as to the time of performance.

 6.4.
-Regardless of whether termination occurs due to expiration of an Initial Term, Additional Term or a material breach, cf. section 4.3., the Customer is obligated to cease using the licenced software, cf. section 2 above, to the Supplier, upon expiry of the current term, be it an Initial Term or Additional Term, and immediately if the termination occurs for cause.
+Regardless of whether termination occurs due to expiration of an Initial Term, Additional Term or a material breach, cf. section 4.2., the Customer is obligated to cease using the licenced software and services, cf. section 2 above, to the Supplier, upon expiry of the current term, be it an Initial Term or Additional Term, and immediately if the termination occurs for cause.

 7.1.
 The Parties are mutually obligated to ensure that confidential data is secured through encryption.